 Non-profits, businesses, and the local government are working hard to implement their own sustainability initiatives within Memphis and Shelby County.

-Project Green Fork, by partnering with local restaurants, has to date recycled approximately 1.1 million gallons of plastic, glass, and aluminum; 500 tons of paper and corrugated fiberboard (cardboard); and composted 150,000 gallons of food waste. www.projectgreenfork.org
+Clean Memphis is a non-profit, grassroots organization founded by a group of concerned citizens who believe a cleaner city will help to reduce crime, promote a sense of pride in community and cultivate economic prosperity. www.cleanmemphis.org Clean Memphis also runs Project Green Fork, a program dedicated to reducing waste by partnering with local restaurants.
+To date, the program has recycled approximately 1.1 million gallons of plastic, glass, and aluminum; 500 tons of paper and corrugated fiberboard (cardboard); and composted 150,000 gallons of food waste. www.projectgreenfork.org

 Baptist Memorial Hospital-Memphis recently took energy efficiency measures with their lighting, plus they added solar panels to their building in order to reduce their carbon footprint.
 They are using environmentally friendly cleaning products, and have purchased electric fleet vehicles.
 Read more here. http://www.baptistonline.org/memphis/

 GrowMemphis works with urban communities to establish community gardens and provide a local food source.
-They are currently working to establish a Food Policy Council. www.midsouthpeace.org/growmemphis
+They currently have 47 community gardens.www.midsouthpeace.org/growmemphis

 Habitat for Humanity of Greater Memphis is committed to sustainable building and has, to date, built 100 homes using EcoBUILD guidelines, a MLGW construction standard.
 EcoBUILD homes use 30% less energy than typical residences and the power bill for a 1,200 square foot EcoBUILD/Habitat for Humanity home is around $100. http://www.memphishabitat.com